ipcjk/tectia-client/README.md

 # tectia-client
 Docker file(s) for tectia-client from ssh.com

-If you want to use SSH tectia on MacOS, you may be stucked in the old evolution version.
-But with docker going almost native on Mac, we can now use our favourite ssh client almost natively.
+With docker going almost native on Mac, we can now use our favourite ssh tectia client almost natively.

-todo)
-bring up ssh-broker in a second container and link with the tectia-client

-install)

 1.) clone the repository, download ssh tectia evaluation from http://info.ssh.com/ssh-tectia-client-trial-download or place your licensed version inside the cloned directory.